StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 1. Execute the following SQL statement in the `spark-sql`:

     ```SQL
-    -- 1. create a table using datasource "starrocks", and replace the options with your own
+    -- 1. Create a table by configuring the data source as  `starrocks` and the following options.
+    -- You need to modify the options according your own environment.
     CREATE TABLE `score_board`
     USING starrocks
     OPTIONS(